Worksheet

 The words mentioned below are – a. bike b. spike c. hike d. hike.

-Let the child read all the four words and choose the best fit for the blank.
+Let the child read all four words and choose the best fit for the blank.
 Bike is the best match here.
 So the child would fill the word in the blank.

 I saw Martha leaving the house on her bike.